gyng/album/README.md

        └─albums
    +     ├─my-album
    +     │ ├─pic1.jpg
-   +     │ └─pic2.jpg
+   +     │ └─cover.pic2.jpg
          └─my-album-with-manifest
            ├─manifest.json
            └─pic.jpg
    ```

+   Include `cover` in the filename to set it as the album cover on the index page.
+The first photo is otherwise used by default.

    Optionally, add a `manifest.json` in this directory to add annotations basic layout, and other text.
 If there is no `manifest.json`, a default one is automatically used.
 See [/src/public/data/albums](/src/public/data/albums) for examples.
+When using a manual manifest, explicitly set a photo block's `formatting.cover` to `true`.

 2. Deploy on Vercel (or elsewhere).